GameplayJDK/RefineDom/README.md

 // all links
 $document->find('a');

-// any element with id = "foo" and "bar" class
+// any element with id = "foo" and a "bar" class
 $document->find('#foo.bar');

 // any element with attribute "name"
 $document->find('[name]');
-// the same as
+// which is the same as
 $document->find('*[name]');

 // input field with the name "foo"